Murbie/CSC-842/README.md

 # CSC-842
-Kyle's overall repository for his CSC-842 cycle modules.
-Each folder contains a module that is used for a cycle.
+Kyle's overall repository for his CSC-842 modules.
+Each folder contains a module that is used for a tri-weekly cycle.